-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied
+Explain how federal funds will leverage those additional resources (private, state, and local funds), including a description of how matching requirements will be satisfied

 In addition to CDBG funds, the City will contribute General Revenue funds, TIF funds, and other City funds to satisfy matching requirements and support projects that meet the needs identified in the Plan.
+TIF funds for Housing Rehabilitation will be available for 2020 but will cease when the district closes later this year.